BallotReady/api-documentation/README.md

-      start_at - starting timestamp of queried elections (optional) end_at -  end timestamp of queried elections in the search request (optional) updated_since - beginning timestamp of record updates in the search request (optional)
+      start_at - starting timestamp of queried elections (optional) end_at -  end timestamp of queried elections in the search request (optional) updated_since - beginning timestamp of record updates in the search request (optional) latitude - SRID 4326 compatible latitude (optional) longitude - SRID 4326 compatible longitude (optional)

+Note: If latitude and longitude are provided, then the API will return results using a shapefile intersect with our elections.
+Otherwise, it will match based on `state`

 **Request Syntax:**